skilled-reflection/skilled-reflection.github.io/c12-words.md

-The issue is that descriptions can be more and less right, more and less helpful.
+The issue is that descriptions can be more and less right, more and less helpful, and we have little guidance on how to use them.

 [](figs/words.png)

 ### as-hypothetical
-All decision are bets,
-and saying or not saying
-a word is a decision.

 Words are BETS on hypotheticals:
 - truth and reality.
 - lies and fantasy.